Deer crashes expected to increase in Kansas

 The number of deer crashes in the state dropped in 2020 to more than 9,600.
 That’s after steadily increasing for the last six years with a high of more than 11,100 two years ago.

 The decrease is likely due to fewer people being on the roads during the coronavirus pandemic.
-With things getting back to normal it won’t be surprising to see an increase in crashes.
+However, with things getting back to normal, it won’t be surprising to see an increase in crashes.
 So law enforcement is trying to prepare drivers.

 “You want to make sure you stay calm and don’t try to overreact or overcorrect your vehicle because doing that could cause a more serious crash if you were to go off into the ditch or come into oncoming lanes,” said Kansas Highway Patrol Lieutenant Candice Breshears.

-During the pandemic, KHP said drivers have been speeding more, and that worries transportation officials entering deer season.
+During the pandemic, KHP said drivers have been speeding often, which worries transportation officials entering deer season.

 “The faster you go, the more impact that could have on the severity of your crash, so make sure you’re following those speed limits,” Breshears said.

-Officials also recommend the use of your brights when no other cars are around and to keep your eyes on the road.
+Officials also recommend using your brights when no other cars are around and keeping your eyes on the road.

 Though a small portion of deer crashes result in injuries or even deaths, they said there’s an easy way to protect yourself.